tdiesler/wildfly-camel/examples/camel-activemq/README.md

 Camel Activemq Example
 ----------------------

-This example demonstrates using the camel-activemq component with WildFly Camel susbsystem to produce and consume JMS messages.
+This example demonstrates using the camel-activemq component with JBoss Fuse on EAP to produce and consume JMS messages.

 In this example, a Camel route consumes files from ${JBOSS_JOME}/standalone/data/orders and places their contents onto an ActiveMQ embedded broker JMS queue named 'OrdersQueue'.
 A second route consumes any messages from 'OrdersQueue' and through a simple [content based router](http://camel.apache.org/content-based-router.html)